Brand Hong Kong

 A:

 Although a driving course of this nature may be employment-related, the course expenses are not tax deductible.
-For a course to qualify as a "prescribed course of education", the course provider must be a specified education provider or a trade, professional or business association.
+For a course to be qualified as a "prescribed course of education", the course provider must be a specified education provider or a trade, professional or business association.

 A taxpayer paid a fee of $40,000 to enroll in a course at a university.
 However, he did not attend any lesson as he was ill and was hospitalized.
 Can he claim a deduction for the course fee?